vojtechgistr/vojtechgistr/README.md

 ### and I'm a developer & musician!

 - 🔎 I’m currently learning React
-- ⚡ My hobbies: I like drawing, playing musical instruments, playing sports and programing
+- ⚡ My hobbies: I like drawing, playing musical instruments, sports and programing
 - 🥅 2023 Goals: Have a good time!

 ---